 Living in cities like Madrid, Barcelona or San Sebastian can be up to 40% more expensive than other interior regions of the country.

-Let’s move on to see the cost of living for the cities that the vast majority of expats choose:
+Let’s move on to see the cost of living in the cities that most expats choose:

 Cost of living in Madrid